Thieves Snatch 9 Million Euros In France Cash Heist - UrduPoint

 Thieves made off with nine million euros in cash in the southeastern French city of Lyon on Friday in an armed attack on an armoured security vehicle, prosecutors said

-The theft is believed to be the biggest such cash heist in France since notorious robber Toni Musulin made off with 11.6 million euros ($13.8 million) in 2009.
+The theft is believed to be the biggest such cash heist in France since notorious robber Toni Musulin in 2009 made off with 11.6 million euros ($13.8 million), most of which was subsequently recovered.

-The vehicle was attacked by several armed individuals as it came out of a branch of the Bank of France in Lyon.
+The vehicle was attacked at around (9:00 am local time (0700 GMT) by several armed individuals as it came out of a branch of the Bank of France in Lyon.

 The robbers threatened the driver, took the money, and fled in two vehicles later found burnt.